the-mason-jar/the-mason-jar/recipes/cocktails/vodka/mary-sweet.html.md

 * You can leave the seeds in if you want, after pureed they don't alter the taste much.
 * For a boozy variation, use a bit the left over watermelon from infusing [watermelon vodka](http://www.the-mason-jar.com/infusions/vodka/tabitha.html).
 Don't use too much though, as it greatly alters the flavor.
 * Adjust the watermelon to tomato juice ratio to vary the sweetness.
+* Be careful with the hot sauce.
+It gets spicy pretty quick, so go easy if you want sweet.
 * Go easy on both celery and pepper as they can overwhelm the taste a bit.
 * For a vegan version, use soy sauce or mix a bit of Bragg's Amino Acid with tamarind paste instead of Worchestershire.